-This section describes the clock generator module (CGM).
+This section describes the clock generator module.
 The CGM generates the crystal clock signal, CGMXCLK, which operates at the frequency of the crystal.
 The CGM also generates the base clock signal, CGMOUT, which is based on either the crystal clock divided by two or the phase-locked loop (PLL) clock, CGMVCLK, divided by two.
 In user mode, CGMOUT is the clock from which the SIM derives the system clocks, including the bus clock, which is at a frequency of CGMOUT/2.
+In monitor mode, PTC3 determines the bus clock.
 The PLL is a fully functional frequency generator designed for use with crystals or ceramic resonators.
-The PLL can generate a maximum bus frequency of 8 MHz using a 1-8MHz crystal or external clock source.
+The PLL can generate an 8-MHz bus frequency using a 32-kHz crystal.